Lebay Meaning In Indonesian

 Welcome to my blog.

-I made this blog with examples I took from movies, YouTube videos, comics, and whatnot so that you can better understand the Indonesian language.
-With something you can see for yourself, it would be easier to grab the idea and the meaning of the words and phrases because it has context.
+I made this blog with examples from movies, YouTube videos, comics, and other sources so that you can better understand the Indonesian language.
+With something you can see for yourself, it would be easier to grasp the idea and meaning of the words and phrases because it has context.

-For those of you who want to learn about Indonesian from movies, I really recommend you watch a TV Serial called Tetangga Masa Gitu?
-You can watch it HERE.
+For those of you who want to learn about Indonesian from movies, I recommend you watch a TV Series called Tetangga Masa Gitu?
+You can watch one of the episodes HERE.
 Why do I recommend this movie?
-Because this movie uses the language that you can use in many parts of Indonesia.
-While many movies, because it is made in Jakarta, many movies represent the language style that is used in Jakarta.
-For example, like the word [gue] and [loe], which is extensively used in Jakarta and its surrounding cities like Bogor, Depok, Tangerang, and Bekasi, you won't hear this [gue] [loe] being spoken if you are in Jogjakarta or in Batam for example.
+Because this movie uses the language you can use in many parts of Indonesia.
+While many movies are made in Jakarta, many movies represent the language style that is used in Jakarta.
+For example, like the words [gue] and [loe], which are extensively used in Jakarta and its surrounding cities like Bogor, Depok, Tangerang, and Bekasi, you won't hear this [gue] [loe] being spoken if you are in Jogjakarta or in Batam for example.

-If you have any questions or need help with the Indonesian language, you can contact me through my Instagram, @pakguruiman, or you can join my Facebook group, Learn Indonesian Pak Guru Iman, where you can also connect with other members who also learn Indonesian there.
-CLICK HERE to join my Facebook group.
+If you have any questions or need help with the Indonesian language, you can reach me through my Instagram, @pakguruiman.

 Comments